damarisbangean/paradigmsofglobalization/Key_Words_Frequency.md

 # **Private sector**
 As the role of the private sector has become more important during the last three decades, through new managerial approaches, for the WB the concept "private sector" reached its' highest peak during the 90s and has decreased since the 2000.
-Financial crises of the beginning of the XX century may have been a motive for it.
+Financial crises of the beginning of the 20th century may have been a motive for it.
 For the UN, it reached its' highest peak during the internet crisis of the 2002.

 ![tags]({{ site.url }}/paradigmsofglobalization/assets/images/Private sector WB.png)
 ![tags]({{ site.url }}/paradigmsofglobalization/assets/images/Private sector UN.png)

 # **Poverty**
-According to our hypothesis, international agencies such as the WB and the UN had a more "economical approach" during the first half of the XXth century.
-But the second half, left more space for social and quality of life issues.
+According to our hypothesis, international agencies such as the World Bank and the UN had a more purely "economic approach" during the first half of the 20th century.
+But in the second half, they indeed became more focused on the economic *and social* well-being of individuals around the world.

+<iframe src="https://giphy.com/embed/QW7j9QAa8imJi" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/GiveAGIF-giveagif-QW7j9QAa8imJi">via GIPHY</a></p>

-The frequency of the word "Poverty" seems to prove us right, because for both, the WB and the UN, it begins to be very important during the third wave of globalization.
-However, it is important to notice that it started to be more present in the WB annual reports during the 80s, but for the UN it was not until the 2000.
+The frequency of the word "Poverty" over time seems to prove us right, because for both the World Bank and the United Nations, it begins to be very important during the third wave of globalization.
+However, it is important to notice that it started to be more present in the World Bank annual reports during the 80's, but for the UN it was not until the year 2000.

+It was exactly the year 2000 when the United Nations launched its [Millenium Development Goals](http://www.un.org/millenniumgoals/) and indeed began to focus on development and by adopted the primary goal of [eradicating extreme poverty](http://www.un.org/millenniumgoals/poverty.shtml) and hunger.

+     - The target of reducing extreme poverty rates by half was met five years ahead of the 2015 deadline.
+     - More than 1 billion people have been lifted out of extreme poverty since 1990.
+     - In 1990, nearly half of the population in the developing regions lived on less than $1.25 a day.
+This rate dropped to 14 per cent in 2015.
+At the global level more than 800 million people are still living in extreme poverty.

+These which goals, which were initally targeted to be achieved by the year 2015, maintained their foremeost position in the Sustainable Development Goals that replaced the MDG's in 2015.

 ![tags]({{ site.url }}/paradigmsofglobalization/assets/images/Poverty WB.png)
 ![tags]({{ site.url }}/paradigmsofglobalization/assets/images/Poverty UN.png)